stashed/docs/docs/guides/monitoring/grafana/index.md

 section_menu_id: guides
 ---

-{{< notice type="warning" message="This is an Enterprise-only feature.
-You must be **Stash Enterprise** customer to use pre-built Stash Grafana dashboard." >}}

 # Stash Grafana Dashboard

 Grafana provides an elegant graphical user interface to visualize data.
 You can create a beautiful dashboard easily with a meaningful representation of your Prometheus metrics.

-We provide a pre-built Grafana dashboard to our **Stash Enterprise** users.
+We provide a pre-built Grafana dashboard to our **Stash** users.
 In this guide, we are going to show you how you can import this dashboard from your Grafana UI.

 >Some basic metrics are also available for Stash Community Edition.
 You can create your dashboard using those metrics.